Lega Vallée d'Aoste

 Lega Vallée d'Aoste (Aosta Valley League), whose complete name is Lega Vallée d'Aoste per Salvini Premier (Aosta Valley League for Salvini Premier), is a regionalist political party active in Aosta Valley.
-The party was a "national" section of Lega Nord (LN) from 1991 to 2000 and has been the regional section of Lega per Salvini Premier (LSP) in Aosta Valley since 2020.
+The party, initially called Lega Nord Vallée d'Aoste (Northern League Aosta Valley) was a "national" section of Lega Nord (LN) from 1991 to 2020 and became the regional section of Lega per Salvini Premier (LSP) in Aosta Valley in 2020.

 The party was established in 1991 by a group of former associates of Roberto Gremmo in the Autonomist Union.